Magnetic warping in topological insulators

 From these results, a simple protocol emerges to detect the long-range magnetic order via the surface electronic structure: measurements of the energy difference between states of same band but of opposite surface momenta should vanish in the paramagnetic phase and become finite in the ordered phase.
 This protocol may prove particularly useful on terminations of a crystal where the Dirac point is known to be buried in the projection of the bulk states or in $p$-doped systems, since both conditions make the magnetic gap $\Delta$ inaccessible to photoemission experiments.
 In addition, the trigonal distortion exhibited by the surface Dirac cone warping in the low-temperature phase is sensitive not only to the existence of a net surface magnetic flux but also to its direction.

 This article is organized as follows.
-In Sec. \ref{2x2}, we analyze the problem based on general symmetry considerations for a $2\times2$ model Hamiltonian of the (001) surface Dirac cone.
-In Sec. \ref{4x4}, we construct a tight-binding model Hamiltonian for AFM-TIs having three-fold rotational symmetry with respect to the N\'eel propagation vector of the AFM phase together with reflection symmetries with respect to planes containing such axis.
+In Sec.~\ref{2x2}, we analyze the problem based on general symmetry considerations for a $2\times2$ model Hamiltonian of the (001) surface Dirac cone.
+In Sec.~\ref{4x4}, we construct a tight-binding model Hamiltonian for AFM-TIs having three-fold rotational symmetry with respect to the N\'eel propagation vector of the AFM phase together with reflection symmetries with respect to planes containing such axis.
 This model allows us to continuously vary the sublattice magnetization mimicking the evolution of temperature in uniaxial antiferromagnets.
-In Sec. \ref{dft}, we present ab-initio results of finite slabs of \mbtfour.
-Finally, Sec. \ref{conclusions} provides concluding remarks.
+In Sec.~\ref{dft}, we present ab-initio results of finite slabs of \mbtfour.
+In Sec.~\ref{sec_discussion} we discuss experimental aspects of our predictions.
+Finally, Sec.~\ref{conclusions} provides concluding remarks.